24801 SW 187 Avenue

 This land is a horticultural oddity; things grow in The Redlands that won't grow elsewhere in Florida or America.

-The Redlands grows things that are native to tropical areas of Asia or South America.
+The Redland grows things that are native to tropical areas of Asia or South America.
 The area has become a Miami attraction for agricultural scientists all over the world.

 Placidly sitting in the heart of this tropical agricultural empire is Fruit and Spice Park.
 You will never see anything like it anywhere else, especially among Florida tourist attractions.